 Criminal/Ethics History Declaration Form

-To advise ESSA of a criminal or ethical history, review the Fit and Proper Person Fact Sheet
+To advise ESSA of a criminal or ethical history, review the Fit and Proper Person Policy

-first, and if relevant, please download, complete and submit the Criminal/Ethics History Declare Form
+, please download, complete and submit the Criminal and Ethical History Declaration Form

 For more information, visit our Mandatory Declarations

 page or contact the ESSA National Office on 07 3171 3335 or [email protected]